himanshuj24/8_puzzle_problem/README.md

 # 8_puzzle_problem
-This code solves the 8 puzzle problem with A star algorithm.
+This project solves the 8 puzzle problem with A star algorithm.
+Algorithm uses Manhattan Distance and Wrong Tile as the heuristics.